ingadhoc/sale/sale_order_type_ux/README.rst

 * Move sale type field after date instead of after currency
 * Add new behaivor to the onchage sale type in invoice, to change the company.
 * Set in Invoice view form the field "Sale Type" readonly to states different than "draft".
-* Hide rules functionality (just for now, till we decide to use it or not)
 * Integration betweeen Portal and Sale Order Type module:

  - New access record to sale type model for portal users